-All lecture notes will be posted in the google classroom.
+All lecture notes will be uploaded to the department website and continuously posted in the course google classroom.
 Daily homework will be due at the beginning of the next class after it is assigned unless otherwise noted in class.
 All homework assignments should be turned in before class begins.
 Work will not be accepted beyond the due date.
 Written work must be done independently and must accurately represent the work of the student.
 All exams and quizzes are to be completed independently.